|

 Peter living proof that God’s grace can take a coward and turn him into

+a world changer.
 Peter spoke from personal experience when he wrote,

 “Above all, love each other deeply, because love covers over a multitude